ARSadri/RobustGaussianFittingLibrary/README.md

 ```
 make
 ```
+The python wrapper will be looking for the .so shared library file.
+The wrapper is in the file cWrapper.py and is used by other python files.
 **Note**: if you are using windows, you can use mingwin and it has a make in its bin folder with a different name.
 Copy it and rename it to make.
 Also you would need rm from coreutils for windows.

 ## Usage from MATLAB ##